byu-cpe/ecen625/_labs/lab_vitis_hls.md

 ### Vivado GUI vs command line
-For this assignment you can use the Vivado HLS GUI, or you can work entirely via command line.
+For this assignment you can use the Vitis HLS GUI, or you can work entirely via command line.
 If you are using the GUI, create a new project with this configuration:
 * Design Files:
 	* `digitrec.cpp` (Top Function: `digitrec`)
 * TestBench Files: